apiato/documentation/docs/features/social-authentication.md

 oauth_token=121212121-121212121&oauth_secret=34343434343434343343434343
 ```

-Note: For Facebook send only the `oauth_token` which is named as `access_token` in the facebook response.
+Note: For Facebook only send `oauth_token` which is named as `access_token` in facebook response.
-For more details about the parameters checkout the generated documentation or visit `app/Containers/Socialauth/UI/API/Routes/AuthenticateAll.v1.private.php`
+For more details about parameters checkout the generated documentation or visit `app/Containers/Socialauth/UI/API/Routes/AuthenticateAll.v1.private.php`

 5) The endpoint above should return the User and his Personal Access Token.